libertyernie/goombasav/README.md

 This repo contains two programs designed to edit the SRAM data of the Goomba and Goomba Color emulators.
 It can extract and replace the compressed Game Boy / Game Boy Color SRAM data.
 It can't edit savestate data (yet).

+.exe files are located in the "Release Binaries" folder.

 Make sure you back up your save data first, just in case.

 goombasav